 D-tier: These Pokémon have generally poor stats or typing or are crippled by a bad ability or other severe weakness.
 These Pokémon offer little to a team, and should be avoided unless no other options are available, or a player desperately needs a Pokémon of a particular type for a difficult battle.
 Effective teams will generally not use these Pokémon, except in very specific, limited roles.

 E-tier: These Pokémon are prohibitively bad, having poor stats, typing, and movepools.
 They should be replaced as soon as possible, and players should avoid using them, even in situations where they have a type advantage.
 These Pokémon will not be found on effective Nuzlocke teams.

 That concludes the Platinum Nuzlocke tier list!
 A big thank you to the r/nuzlocke subreddit for their feedback and help in putting the final version of this list together.
 Do you agree with our rankings?
 Tier lists aren’t an exact science, so share your thoughts with us and others in the comments!
-If you enjoy tier lists, check out the others we’ve done, including Emerald and FireRed/LeafGreen.
+If you enjoy tier lists, head over to our Nuzlocke tier lists index to check out the others we’ve put together, including games like Emerald and FireRed/LeafGreen.

 Head over to our Guides and Articles section for more tier lists, guides, rankings, and more!